Buying your first home is a big decision and it should not be taken lightly.

 The down payment is the minimum amount of money you need to pay in order for your mortgage loan application to be approved.
 It can take anywhere from 5-10% of the purchase price depending on what type of loan you’re applying for (e.g., FHA loans require 3% down).

 Down payments can be made in cash or with a loan.
-The down payment on a loan is taken out the borrower to pay for the interest of the loan.
+The down payment on a loan is taken out by the borrower to pay for the interest of the loan.
 If you have enough money saved up to make your down payment in cash, you will only need to pay closing costs and fees.

 Closing Costs

-Closing costs are the fees charged a lender or broker for services related to closing on a property loan.
+Closing costs are the fees charged by a lender or broker for services related to closing on a property loan.
 These fees can be charged in addition to the interest rate of the loan.

 Closing costs are not fixed and vary depending on the type of loan you are borrowing.
 For example, if you borrow money from a bank, you will have to pay an origination fee that is typically 1% of the amount borrowed.
 If you borrow from a private lender, your closing costs will be more expensive as they are typically higher than those associated with loans from banks.